juandefelix/payments_exercise/README.md

+# Set up

+In your terminal, run `bunde install`.
+Some additional gems have been added to the original Gemfile.

 # Payments Exercise

 Add in the ability to create payments for a given loan using a JSON API call.
 You should store the payment date and amount.
 Expose the outstanding balance for a given loan in the JSON vended for `LoansController#show` and `LoansController#index`.
 The outstanding balance should be calculated as the `funded_amount` minus all of the payment amounts.